axpro/hapi-structure/README.md

 When I have some interesting features to offer, I will include them in this project to involve you.

+Feel free to give me your opinion and let me share integration ideas to grow the project and will make everybody **Hapi**.

 ### Contents

 * [Installation](#installation)